simondlevy/ArduRust32/README.md

 ## Motivation

-I love writing [Arduino code STM32 microcontrollers](https://github.com/stm32duino) but wanted to expand my skill set to the awesome Rust programming language.
+I love writing [Arduino code for STM32 microcontrollers](https://github.com/stm32duino) but wanted to expand my skill set to the awesome Rust programming language.
 Having looked into [Embedded Rust](https://docs.rust-embedded.org/book/), I concluded that the  level of